jhongover9000/alternate-realities/docs/index.md

 ## Project Three: our demons.

 ###### Collab with Rainee and Hazel.
 Some images may not load properly.
 A full documentation with images can be found [here](https://docs.google.com/document/d/1jxSutub3TDbDuDQOvQ2qeUnnLjQfdLTvXxk5bAiBYIM/edit?usp=sharing).
+The video walkthroughs can be found [here](https://drive.google.com/drive/folders/1XfBfHNH0NxRfxYkxnn2UpA0_c-5Jft8b?usp=sharing).

 ### Introducing The Final(?)
 Project